SkylineCommunications/dataminer-docs/webservices/WS_v0/WS_Methods_v0/Connect.md

 If the user credentials passed to the method prove to be valid, a connection ID will be returned.
 This ID has to be passed to each of the methods listed below for identification purposes.

 > [!NOTE]
-> Each time you call the *Connect* method, the *CleanupConnections* method is called automatically in order to clean up any unused connections before setting up a new one.
-See [CleanupConnections](xref:CleanupConnections).
+> Each time you call the *Connect* method, the [CleanupConnections](xref:CleanupConnections) method is called automatically in order to clean up any unused connections before setting up a new one.

 ## Input